 The letter H in their name stands for histamine.
 Histamine is a chemical naturally produced by certain cells in the body, including cells in the lining of the stomach, called the enterochromaffin-like cells (ECL cells).
-Histamine released from ECL cells then stimulates the acid-making cells (parietal cells) in the lining of the stomach to release acid.
-What H2 blockers do is stop the acid-making cells in the stomach lining from responding to histamine.
+Histamine stimulates the acid-making cells (parietal cells) in the lining of the stomach to release acid.
+H2 blockers stop the acid-making cells in the stomach lining from responding to histamine.
 This reduces the amount of acid produced by your stomach.

 By decreasing the amount of acid, H2 blockers can help to reduce acid reflux-related symptoms such as heartburn.
 This can also help to heal ulcers found in the stomach or in part of the gut (the duodenum).

 Note: H2 blockers are a different class of drugs to 'antihistamine drugs' which block H1 receptors in cells that are involved in allergy reactions.

 - To reduce acid reflux which may cause heartburn or inflammation of the gullet (oesophagitis).
 These conditions are sometimes called gastro-oesophageal reflux disease (GORD).